logv/sybil/docs/DESIGN.md

 Sybil ingests data and creates records via a command line API and Stdin.

-These new records are stored as rows on disk until a threshold is met (or a manual digestion is called), at which point all records in the row store are collated into column form.
+These new records are stored as rows on disk until a digestion is initiated, at which point all records in the row store are collated into column form.

 In Column form, records are stored in large blocks of column values.
 Depending on the column type and the cardinality of the column, the column can be stored as a bucketed value set (for low cardinality values) or as an array of values (for high cardinality columns: e.g. time column).
-When stored in bucket form, the record IDs are delta encoded - when stored in array form, the values are delta encodable
+When stored in bucket form, the record IDs are delta encoded

 In Row and Column form, string values are actually stored as int32 values and a separate StringTable is kept alongside each file.